panosc-eu/panosc/Work Packages/WP4 Data analysis services/Meetings/2020-06-review-meeting/session-wp4.md

 key points:

--   example of scientist who produced reproducible analysis out of her own initiative, and published this on github
+-   example of scientist who produced reproducible analysis out of her own initiative, and published this on GitHub
--   downloads data from ESRF catalogue
+-   downloads data from ESRF catalog

 Details: